Southern Pimento Cheese Recipe

 Can I use packaged pre-shredded cheese?

-Store-bought pre-shredded cheese includes a coating to prevent clumping, which causes the cheese to not cream together, as does cheese that is freshly shredded from a block of cheese.
+Store-bought pre-shredded cheese includes a coating to prevent clumping, which causes the cheese not to cream together, as does cheese that is freshly shredded from a block of cheese.

 Combine